ElectronVector/tiva-launchpad-tdd/README.md

-# Example Ceedling project for the Tiva Launchpad
+# Test Driven Development Environment for the Tiva C Series Launchpad

 *With Vagrant build environment!*

 This is an example project and build environment for the Tiva C Series Launchpad (EK-TM4C123GXL).
 It demonstrates how to use the Ceedling unit test framework to facilitate test-driven design.

+## Tiva Launchpad

-The [Tiva C Series Launchpad (EK-TM4C123GXL)](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html) is a low-cost evaluation board from TI.
+The [Tiva C Series Launchpad (EK-TM4C123GXL)](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html) is a low-cost evaluation board from TI for thier powerful line of ARM Cortex-M4F-based microcontrollers.
 You can get it for [about $13](https://store.ti.com/Tiva-C-LaunchPad.aspx).
-It's built for their line of Tiva C Series microcontrollers, which are powerful ARM Cortex-M4F-based microcontrollers.

-Tiva C Series Launchpad (EK-TM4C123GXL)
+Tiva C Series Launchpad (EK-TM4C123GXL):
 <img src="launchpad-tivac.jpg" width="400">

+## Starting the Enviroment

 Launch the environment with: `vagrant up`

 Connect to it with: `vagrant ssh`

+## Using the Environment

 Load the app on the board with: `rake load`

-# Documentation
+## Documentation

 [Ceedling Manual](https://github.com/ThrowTheSwitch/Ceedling/blob/master/docs/CeedlingPacket.md)